annmirosh/researches-ReactSample/README.md

-# researches-ReactSample
-Samples with applications on ReactJS:

- - "React Game" folder contains simple example of game "Find similar pictures" on ReactJS.
+This is example of game "Find similar pictures" on ReactJS.

+   To build project you should run:

+       $ sudo npm install
+       $ gulp